The coronavirus has brought back border barriers in Europe, dividing couples, families and communities

 “Those responsible for this are sinning against the friendship between our peoples,” said Anke Rehlinger, the state’s deputy first minister.

-The rifts that have emerged over the last weeks may be difficult to heal, local officials fear.
+Local officials fear that the rifts that have emerged over the last weeks may be difficult to heal.

 When the coronavirus restrictions were implemented, the three dozen French residents of Leiding, a community that spans the France-Germany border, were separated from around 180 German neighbors in Leidingen.
 After decades of living as one neighborhood, the police-enforced separation has changed the atmosphere, said Wolfgang Schmitt, the mayor on the German side.

-A local official on the French referred to border guards as “uniformed Germans,” an oblique callback to dark memories from the Second World War.
+A local official on the French side referred to border guards as “uniformed Germans,” an oblique callback to dark memories from the Second World War.

 Meanwhile, in Germany, Schmitt said, unfounded fears that French people were likelier to be infected with the virus provoked animosity between neighbors.